sayan112/RoadToFullTimeServiceBased/HiringManagerRound/Questions&Answers.md

 Top 10 Wipro HR Interview Questions and Answers

+ ***Tell Me about Your Self ***
+= Thanks sir for giving me this opportunity to introduce myself , My sayan Maitra .
+I am currently a Final Year Btech Computer Science student  of Hooghly Engineering And Technology College .
+My technical skills are c++ , Ooops, JavaScript .
+In 3rd year I did my Major internship at Bridge Healthcare where I was working as a frontend Engineer intern .
+I contributed to ther some of the major project like Doctor apptication and Patient application .
+Talking about my project ,I have 2 major projects One is notefy (which is a notes application ) , and other one is BuySnekars (which is a snkear application) .
+Coming to my extra curicular activitis , In my free time I love to listen to audio stories , play games , watch cricket .

+ *** What was your role ?  ***

+ = As a project lead responsible for managing the frontend part while your teammates handle the backend, you can convey your management approach and skills during interviews.
+Here's how you might explain your role and responsibilities, as well as address questions related to task management, meeting deadlines, and team collaboration, both as a project lead and as a candidate:

+**Project Lead Responsibilities:**

+1. **Role Explanation:** As the project lead for NoteFy, I took on the responsibility of overseeing the frontend development while coordinating closely with my backend teammates.
+This division of responsibilities allowed us to work efficiently, ensuring that both the frontend and backend components of the application progressed simultaneously.

+2. **Task Management:** I managed the frontend tasks by breaking down the project into smaller, manageable tasks and creating a task board or project management tool, such as Notion  to track progress.
+Each task was assigned to the appropriate team member based on their expertise.

+3. **Setting Priorities:** To ensure we met our deadlines, I prioritized tasks based on their importance and dependencies.
+Critical frontend components that needed to align with backend development were given high priority to maintain a smooth workflow.

+4. **Collaboration:** Effective communication and collaboration were key.
+I conducted regular team meetings to discuss progress, address any roadblocks, and ensure everyone was aligned with project goals.
+Clear communication channels were established to facilitate information exchange.

+5. **Monitoring Progress:** I regularly reviewed the work completed by the frontend team, provided feedback, and ensured that the code met quality standards and design guidelines.

+6. **Deadline Management:** To meet deadlines, I set realistic milestones and closely monitored our progress towards them.
+If any issues or delays arose, I proactively addressed them by reassigning tasks or allocating additional resources when necessary.

+**Interview Questions and Answers:**

+1. **How did you manage tasks and ensure efficient collaboration between the frontend and backend teams?**
+   - As the project lead, I maintained a well-organized task management system where we tracked tasks, assigned them to the appropriate team members, and maintained clear priorities.
+Regular team meetings allowed us to coordinate and address any challenges promptly.

+2. **How did you ensure that your team met project deadlines?**
+   - Meeting deadlines was a priority.
+I set realistic milestones, closely monitored progress, and identified potential issues early on.
+If we encountered delays, I took proactive measures to reallocate resources or adjust priorities to keep us on track.

+3. **Can you provide an example of a situation where you had to manage a tight deadline successfully?**
+   - Certainly.
+There was a critical feature in NoteFy that needed to be launched within a tight timeframe due to user demand.
+I organized the team, streamlined the development process, and maintained constant communication.
+By optimizing our workflow and committing extra hours when necessary, we met the deadline without compromising quality.

+4. **How did you handle disagreements or conflicts within your team?**
+   - Open communication was key.
+When conflicts arose, I encouraged team members to express their concerns and facilitated discussions to reach a consensus.
+If necessary, I would escalate the issue to higher management for resolution.

+5. **What strategies did you employ to ensure that the frontend aligned with the backend seamlessly?**
+   - Close collaboration was essential.
+I ensured that both frontend and backend teams had a clear understanding of the project's architecture and dependencies.
+We maintained continuous integration and conducted regular testing to identify and address any integration issues promptly.

+By addressing these questions with clear examples and emphasizing your proactive approach to management and teamwork, you can demonstrate your effectiveness as a project lead in coordinating frontend and backend development and achieving project goals.

 Q1.
 Can you briefly tell us about yourself?
 Answer:Hello, my name is Sayan Maitra.
 I am a fourth-year student at Hooghly Engineering and Technology, Kolkata.
 I have a strong educational background, having completed my schooling at Ramkrishna Mission Vivekananda Vidyamandir, where I spent 14 years honing my academic skills.